Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How difficult is the LSAT?

 The LSAT is an extremely difficult test, especially for people who struggle with logic and problem solving.
+Because the LSAT does not test hard content, it can be very challenging for some.

 Why is the LSAT so hard?

 The LSAT is difficult because it is a long, grueling test that assesses your ability to quickly analyze information, identify relevant points, and summarize concepts into logical outcomes.
+There is no underlying knowledge tested.